mohsoltani/GFMAP/README.md

 "python3 main.py --t 'task' --a 'approach'"

 Replace 'task' with either 'AS' (Argument Stance) or 'IP' (Image Persuasiveness), specifying the intended task.
 Use 'approach' to denote the approach number.
-Approaches range from 1 to 5 for submissions and may include additional experiments (Approach 6 for AS and Approaches 6, 7 for IP).
+Approaches range from 1 to 5 for submissions and may include additional experiments (currently Approach 6 for AS and Approaches 6, 7 for IP).
 Example Command:

 python3 main.py --t AS --a 3

+After executing the framework, the output will display the dev and test F1 Scores for the specified task and approach.